Jman420/menrva/PORTABLE_DEV_ENV.md

   - Update any System Settings necessary
   - Under Storage set the OS Installer Disk ISO as the CD Drive
   - Under Network setup a Bridged Adapter
-  - Under USB Select the appropriate USB Controller & Add the USB Device to the Filters
+  - Under USB select the appropriate USB Controller & Add the USB Device to the Filters
   - Click OK Button

 ## Installing the OS